Our City. Our Campus.

 SEED is a first-of-its-kind, cross-functional consulting clinic that delivers bespoke business services through a dynamic collaboration of Suffolk faculty, alums, and students working across disciplines.

-Through Suffolk’s partnership with the SANS Technology Institute, eligible Suffolk students can earn the Applied Cybersecurity Certificate—along with industry-recognized GIAC certifications—at no additional cost.
+Our new interdisciplinary Cybersecurity major prepares students for the front lines of cyber defense.
+Through Suffolk’s partnership with the SANS Technology Institute, students can also earn an industry-recognized certification at no additional cost.

 Suffolk’s partnership with the innovative LabCentral start-up lets STEM undergrads train, network, and earn credentials in Cambridge's Kendall Square—a world biotech hub just two T stops from campus.